bright/new-www/content/blog/a-product-designer-shaped-by-architecture-olas-career-journey.md

 <center>Strolling around Porto.</center>

 What I don’t like is the winter here.
-For people from Poland, it’s hard to understand how cold it can be.
-Even though the temperature might seem mild – around 15 degrees Celsius – it’s the same temperature inside the buildings because there’s no central heating.
+For people from Poland, it’s hard to understand how cold it can be. **Even though the temperature might seem mild – around 15 degrees Celsius – it’s the same temperature inside the buildings because there’s no central heating**.
 In Poland, we go from the cold outdoors to warm, heated apartments.
 Here, it feels very cold indoors, but thankfully the winter only lasts about three months.

 ## Is there a particular Polish dish you miss the most?

 The first thing that comes to mind is **pierogies**, though I’m not sure why – there’s actually a Slavic store nearby where I can buy them.
 But there’s one dish I really miss, and it’s **Hungarian potato pancake with goulash**.
 It's something I always eat when I'm back home in Poland.
 Despite the name, it’s actually a very popular Polish dish.

 Oh, and I also miss **chicken soup**!
 The chicken soup I’ve found in Porto doesn’t even come close to Polish chicken soup, which is really disappointing – especially when I want something comforting while I’m sick.

+## You made a pivot from architecture to product design.
+Tell us more about it.

+After graduating with my Master's degree, **I went to Porto for an architecture internship, which turned into a full-time job**.
+I spent two years there. **After some time I felt that I needed a change**.
+One of the reasons was that I wanted a job that would give me the opportunity for hybrid work, but as an architect, that wasn't possible – you spend lots of time in the office and at construction sites.

+Then **I thought that product design was connected to my current experience**, and it could give me a chance to work from home.
+I was so happy to have a clear purpose.
+I meet many people who talk about changing industries but don't have any clue what they would like to do.